codehsbooks/apjava/Basic-Java/variables-and-types.md

 #### Numeric Type:
 ---

-Primitive Numeric Types in Java include both integer and double types.
+As seen above, primitive numeric types in Java include both integers and doubles.

 **Integers** are whole numbers, or counting numbers.
 (Ex. -5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5)